 User flow diagrams are used to determine how users will interact with your site and get tasks done in the most intuitive way possible.
 They’re invaluable in their ability to point out friction or pain points users could experience in the process of completing tasks.

 This isn’t just in the checkout process or to make money, but for anything a user must do to complete any tasks, however small.
 For example, signing up for a newsletter, completing a survey, signing up for an account — anything that may include a workflow interruption as a whole can be ironed out with better task flow.
-A user flow diagram should explain one specific task at a time and how to complete it.
+A user flow diagram should explain one specific task at a time and how to complete it with flowchart symbols representing the steps and line connectors charting the flow to the next one.
 There are tons of user flow tools available (we’re one of them) and they can make a world of difference to your end-users and your bottom line.

 User flow vs sitemap differences